stvnfx/indemnify-docs/README.md

 # Generating the PDF's

-Run the convert.sh shell script in each folder.
+Simply run the convert.sh shell script.
-This simply runs libreoffice in headless mode to convert the odt docs into pdf files.
+This runs libreoffice in headless mode to convert the odt docs into pdf files.